RGC: a radio AGN classifier based on deep learning. I. A semi-supervised multiclass model for VLA images: Radio active galactic nuclei classification

+AGNs are powered by accretion onto supermassive black holes (SMBHs), with their luminosity driven by the release of gravitational potential energy from infalling material.
+Magnetic fields can additionally extract the rotational energy of a spinning SMBH via the Blandford--Znajek process, powering relativistic jets along the polar axes \citep{Blandford1977}.
+These bipolar jets and their associated lobes emit radio-frequency radiation via the synchrotron mechanism, characterising radio-loud AGNs, or RAGNs \citep{Urry1995}.
+The central engine occupies less than one light-year (ly), host galaxies typically span $\sim$100\,kly, and the radio jets can extend to several Mly.

+RAGNs are traditionally classified by their surface brightness distribution: FRI sources exhibit brightness decreasing from the centre toward the edges, while FRII sources show the opposite, often terminating in distinct hotspots \citep{Fanaroff1974}.
+This FRI/FRII dichotomy correlates with jet kinetic power, accretion state, and environment, with FRI sources generally associated with lower-power jets and denser environments \citep{Hardcastle2007}.
+Hybrid FRI-FRII morphologies also exist, as do FR0 sources, which feature a bright core but lack clearly detectable extended emission.
+In some instances, particularly among FRI sources, the radio jets appear deflected or bent from their initial trajectory.
+If the opening angle $\theta_\mathrm{OA}$ between the two tails is less than $\sim90^\circ$, forming a characteristic `V' shape, the source is classified as a narrow-angle-tail \citep[NAT;][]{rudnick1976}; if $\theta_\mathrm{OA} \gtrsim 90^\circ$, forming a `C' shape, it is termed a wide-angle-tail \citep[WAT;][]{Owen1976, ODea2023}.
+The precise classification is sensitive to projection effects \citep{proctor2011} and to the sensitivity and angular resolution of the observing telescope.

-WATs show a sudden transition from jets to tails, possibly related to the transition from the interstellar medium (ISM) of a host galaxy to the intracluster medium (ICM) of a cluster \citep{O'Dea2023} or the intergalactic medium (IGM) of a dense environment.
-The reasons for this transition, the distortion of jets and the overall bending of tails provide motivations behind RAGN research: they can give insights into the nature of IGM in dense environments like groups and clusters of galaxies. \citet[Page 1]{Vardoulaki2025} lists several reasons behind jet distortions discussed in the literature, including the path of jets in IGM \citep{miley1972}, buoyancy forces, precession of jets, gravitational interaction with nearby galaxies, and the path of jets through a steep pressure gradient.
-Bending of tails due to ram pressure in IGM and ICM, have been studied particularly well.
-For example, the works of \citet{Garon2019}, \citet{Mingo2019}, and \citet{Golden-Marx2021} have shown that bent RAGNs are found predominantly in denser environments, if not in clusters, up to a redshift of $2.2$.
-Moreover, more bent RAGNs are found in richer and more massive clusters; and the more bent the tails are the more they tend to be located near the centers of clusters \citep[Page 2]{Vardoulaki2025}.
+Some RAGNs display a transition from collimated jets to diffuse tails, likely marking the point where the jet leaves the interstellar medium (ISM) of the host galaxy and enters the intracluster medium (ICM) or intergalactic medium (IGM) \citep{ODea2023}.
+Understanding such distortions is a primary motivator for RAGN research, as bent jets serve as anemometers for the dense environments of galaxy groups and clusters. \citet{Vardoulaki2025} attribute jet distortions to several mechanisms, including interactions with the IGM \citep{miley1972}, buoyancy forces, jet precession, gravitational interactions with neighbouring galaxies, and passage through steep pressure gradients.
+Ram pressure in the IGM and ICM is particularly well studied as a driver of tail bending. \citet{Garon2019}, \citet{Mingo2019}, and \citet{Golden-Marx2021} demonstrate that bent RAGNs are found predominantly in dense environments up to a redshift of $z \approx 2.2$, and that their prevalence and degree of bending both increase toward the centres of massive, rich clusters \citep{Vardoulaki2025}.